TomSellers/Microsoft-TLS-Config/README.md

 1. Select a Cipher_Suites file matching your desired level of compatibility and security.
 2. Select an SChannel_config matching your level level of compatibility and security.
 3. Download these to your server.
+4. Review all the settings and make sure you understand them! ** NO WARRANTY **
-4. Double click to install each, review and accept each warning message.
+5. Double click to install each, review and accept each warning message.
-5. Restart the server.
+6. Restart the server.
-6. Test with the [Qualys' SSL Labs site][ssllabs] - https://www.ssllabs.com/ssltest/analyze.html
+7. Test with the [Qualys' SSL Labs site][ssllabs] - https://www.ssllabs.com/ssltest/analyze.html
-7. Test with representative clients.
+8. Test with representative clients.

 References
 * [SSL / TLS Browser compatibility chart - Wikipedia][wiki-tls-compat]